NeutrinosPlatform/platformDocumentation/5.0.0/Components/Directives/Excel Sheet.md

 ### How to use
 1. Drag and drop any component and then add the following key-value pairs using the "New property : Attribute" section of the HTML page.
 Note :- If the value field is missing then leave it empty.
 If an input needs to be added to the value field, click the slide-toggle button; this makes the value field editable.
+    1. For the directive to work you must first have your Excel Viewer Bmodeler Node setup.
+In your app folder find \flows\user-data\package.json and add the following dependecy `"node-red-exceltohtml" : "2.0.4"` then npm install within this folder and you are good to go.
-    1. Add the directive as an attribute.
+    2. Next add the directive as an attribute.
         - key : n-sheet
         - No value field
         - Click the ADD button
-    2. Provide the inputs that the directive will use.
+    3. Provide the inputs that the directive will use.
         - key : [htmlContent]
         - value : (Optional, used if sheetOptions not specified) any html that will be directly populated to the component
         - key : [sheetOptions]